, October 11, 2024

 ADVERTISING IS BELLWHETHER.
 With the faintest whiff of dark days, advertising plans are the first to be postponed or put on ice.
 Photo by Storm Crypt via Flickr

-We were handling Clusivol, a vitamin brand of Whitehall (later Wyeth, and decades later Pfizer); it was doing well until we ran smack into the brick wall of the Asian Crisis.
+We were handling Clusivol, a vitamin brand of Whitehall (later Wyeth, and decades later Pfizer); it was doing well until we ran smack into the brick wall that was the Asian Crisis.

-Sales sank; people chucked the habit out the window.
-Taking vitamins was an expense they could do without for the moment.
+Sales sank; people chucked the habit of taking supplements out the window.
+It was an expense they could do without for the moment.
 There were more basic considerations, like how to magically put food on the table.

 The decision from clients was to suspend advertising for the brand, and understandably so.
 I remember going home dejected.
 How do you build concern for health in the mind of the consumer, get him to look at the bigger picture regarding a product he buys by faith?
 The benefits of vitamins are not palpable immediately, which makes it a postponable product.